Fire, the Law and Your Business

 Most businesses should hold regular fire drills so that employees, and others spending time on the premises, know what to do when the fire alarm goes off.
 There are a number of ways to make a drill more useful and interesting for those taking part.

-- Have a member of staff stop people leaving by the main entrance and directing them to an alternate exit.
-This simulates fire putting the entrance out of action by and so raises awareness of alternate emergency routes in your premises.
+Have a member of staff stop people leaving by the main entrance and directing them to an alternate exit.
+This simulates fire putting the entrance out of action and raises awareness of alternate emergency routes in your premises.

-- Give feedback on performance after the drill.
-This can help people to think about their actions and make better decisions about evacuation the next time.
+Give feedback on performance after the drill.
+This can help people to think about their actions and make better decisions about evacuation next time.

-When choosing a contractor to cay out any safety critical work, particularly fire safety work, always ask what third party accreditation they have.
+When choosing a contractor to carry out any fire safety critical work, always ask what third party accreditation they have.
 Memberships of trade bodies should be verified by checking on the internet or by phone.

 Most serious fires happen at night when there's no-one to discover them early.
 With a thorough closing up routine, this can reduce the risk of fire.